Skip to main content

 Resident retention idea #2: Enhance communication with residents

-For some, communication may seem like it’s not a relevant resident retention idea.
-But the truth is that good communication between residents and on-site teams plays a major role in someone’s decision to renew.
-NMHC found that 31% of residents don’t renew because they want better apartment management.
-And communication falls into this bucket.
+Good communication between residents and on-site teams plays a major role in someone’s decision to renew.
+NMHC found that 31% of residents don’t renew because they want better apartment management and communication falls into this bucket.

 Residents have high expectations about how property managers communicate.
 When they need to reach out to on-site teams, they want easy ways to get in contact with someone.
 And, they want a fast response through their preferred channel.